mzhukovaucsb/mzhukovaucsb.github.io/_pages/research.md

 Inclusive Language
 ======
 * Bedin C., Benesh M., Zhukova, M., Zimman L. (2025).
 Expansive, intersectional… and quantitative??
 Innovating critical approaches to gendered sociophonetic variation.
-International Gender and Langugae Association Conference 2025 (13IGALA) [accepted for a conference talk]
+Talk.
+International Gender and Langugae Association Conference 2025 (13IGALA).
 * Bedin C., Benesh M., Zhukova, M., Zimman L. (2024).
 Current norms and best practices for collecting and representing sex/gender in linguistics: Towards ethical and inclusive methodologies.
 Proceedings of the 2024 Annual Meeting of the Lingustic Society of America.
 * Bedin C., Benesh M., Zhukova, M., Zimman L. (2024).Current norms and best practices for collecting and representing sex/gender in linguistics: Towards ethical and inclusive methodologies.
 Talk.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.
 * Bedin C., Benesh M., Conrod K., Zhukova, M., Zimman L. (2024).
 The gender question: Current best practices for asking about sex/gender in linguistic research.
 Organized session.
 2024 Annual Meeting of the Lingustic Society of America.
 NYC, NY.